jhu-statprogramming-fall-2024/project4-safe-meme/README.md

 *   **Final Project Write-up and Group Evaluation:** December 19th, 2024

 This repository will be updated regularly with our progress throughout the project.

+**Description of layout of the repository**
+Here is a description of what is inside of this repository so that all of the code can be easily identified and found.
+Folders:
+*Proposal:Tghis folder contains the original project proposal.
+*data: This folder contains the scripts used to collect the data from Earth engine and a data dictionary for our final data.
+It also includes example images from our data.
+*data_prep: This folder contains all of the code that was used for the data cleaning, including imputation and the exploratory analysis step.
+This also includes the k-means clustering part of our project.
+* Final Model: This folder includes the code to run the final model and make all plots that use the final model.
+*Website: This folder contains all of the necessary files to create the website.
+*Final Project Write Up: This folder contains the final write up to be submitted.